TedTschopp/tedt.org/_posts/RPG Posts/2023-09-30-What-is-the-Märchen-Engine.md

 ## Characters

-In the Märchen Engine, there are two main categories of heroes: Player Characters (PCs) and Non-Player Characters (NPCs).
+In the The Märchen Enginere are two main categories of heroes: Player Characters (PCs) and Non-Player Characters (NPCs).
 A Player Character is a fictional figure within the Märchen Engine universe whose actions are directly steered by a human player, rather than being dictated by the game's rules.
 On the other hand, Non-Player Characters are those not controlled by any of the players.
 The behavior and actions of these NPCs are usually managed by the Referee.

 ### Player Characters